 - 1. Demonstrate professional demeanor when interacting with a client population. - 2.
 Show awareness of expected skills and behaviors at different ages and stages of child development. - 3.
 Demonstrate proficiency in maintaining professional relationships with assigned clients, supervisors, and fellow students. - 4.
 Demonstrate proficiency in carrying out intake interviews. - 5.
 Demonstrate proficiency in completing suicide risk evaluation. - 6.
-Demonstrate proficiency in selecting, administering, scoring and interpreting psychometric assessment measures. - 7.
+Demonstrate knowledge about selecting, administering, scoring and interpreting psychometric assessment measures. - 7.
 Demonstrates skill in writing complete and concise notes following client interactions. - 8.
 Show understanding of formulation and diagnosis in a child and adolescent population. - 9.
 Demonstrate skill at assessment report writing. - 10.
 Ability to identify and make recommendations based on assessment results. - 11.
 Ability to deliver feedback of assessment results and conclusions to children, youth, parents and school teams. - 12.
 Demonstrate knowledge of a range of intervention approaches relevant to children, adolescents and families. - 13.
 Gain experience acting as primary therapist for children, adolescents and/or families. - 14.
 Demonstrate competency in assessing and monitoring treatment process and progress. - 15.
 Identify key ethical considerations in implementing clinical work with children, adolescents and families. - 16.
-Show awareness of when it is important to consult a supervisor. - 17.
-Demonstrate ability to prepare for and engage in clinical supervision (both individual and group supervision). - 18.
-Self-reflect on own professional development (e.g., clinical goal setting and monitoring, exploration of strengths and areas for further development, self-awareness). - 19.
-Students will develop greater self-awareness and sensitivity to issues of diversity and skills for working with diverse populations.
+Students will develop greater self-awareness and sensitivity to issues of diversity and skills for working with diverse populations. - 17.
+Show awareness of when it is important to consult a supervisor. - 18.
+Demonstrate ability to prepare for and engage in clinical supervision (both individual and group supervision). - 19.
+Self-reflect on own professional development (e.g., clinical goal setting and monitoring, exploration of strengths and areas for further development, self-awareness).